Code-Institute-Submissions/AbbeyPhysio_MS1/README.md

 ### Code Institute - Milestone Project One: User Centric Frontend Development

 For my project I decided to build a template website for my brother's business, a private physiotherapy clinic.
 He currently has just a landing page and wanted to increase the business's online presence.
-At the moment he relies on word of mouth and often has feedback from patients they couldn't find him online.
+At the moment he relies on word of mouth and often has feedback from patients that they couldn't find him online.

 The live website can be accessed [here](https://allanahmurphy.github.io/AbbeyPhysio_MS1/).

 ## UX

 #### Project Objective
-The business goal of the website was provide an increased presence online, similar or better than those of competitors, providing information to patients and potentially attract new patients.
+The business goal of the website was to provide an increased presence online, similar to or better than that of competitors, providing information to patients and potentially attract new patients.

 #### User Stories
 I created a number of user stories to help inform the requirements of the website, as detailed below.